otimtony/cs425swe/README.md

-This repository is for the Software Engineering (CS425) Assignments
+This repository is for the Software Engineering (CS425) Assignments by Professor Obinna Kalu